 50% of the Performance-Vesting RSUs vest based on the satisfaction of both a three-year time condition and a one-year performance condition (the "First Tranche Performance-Vesting RSUs").
 Assuming the applicable performance conditions are met, the First Tranche Performance-Vesting RSUs vest over three years with 33 1/3% of the earned amount cliff vesting on the first anniversary of the vesting commencement date, with the remaining portion vesting in equal annual installments over the two years thereafter.
 For the First Tranche Performance-Vesting RSUs, the performance condition for fiscal year 2021 (the "FY 21 Performance Condition") was tied to the achievement of fiscal year 2021 ARR, measured on a constant currency basis using July 31, 2020 exchange rates.
-For the ARR target: (i) at the threshold ARR amount, the number of First Tranche Performance-Vesting RSUs eligible to vest would equal the target number of First Tranche Performance-Vesting RSUs (i.e., 50% of the target number of Performance-Vesting RSUs) multiplied by 50%; (ii) at the target ARR amount, the number of First Tranche Performance-Vesting RSUs multiplied by 100%; and (iii) at or above the maximum ARR amount, the number of First Tranche Performance-Vesting RSUs eligible to vest would equal the target number of First Tranche Performance-Vesting RSUs multiplied by 150%.
+For the ARR target: (i) at the threshold ARR amount, the number of First Tranche Performance-Vesting RSUs eligible to vest would equal the target number of First Tranche Performance-Vesting RSUs eligible to vest would equal the target number of First Tranche Performance-Vesting RSUs eligible to vest would equal the target number of First Tranche Performance-Vesting RSUs eligible to vest would equal the target number of First Tranche Performance-Vesting RSUs eligible to vest would equal the target number of First Tranche Performance-Vesting RSUs eligible to vest would equal the target number of First Tranche Performance-Vesting RSUs multiplied by 150%.
 If the ARR threshold is not attained, then none of the First Tranche Performance-Vesting RSUs would be eligible to vest.
-In addition, if our ARR amount exceeds the maximum ARR amount, then the number of First Tranche Performance-Vesting RSUs earned would still be capped at 150% of target.
-For fiscal year 2021, the Company was determined to have achieved an ARR amount in excess of the target amount, which resulted in 104.3% of the target number of First Tranche Performance-Vesting RSUs vesting in relation to FY 21 Performance Condition achievement.
-33 1/3% of these earned First Tranche Performance-Vesting RSUs vesting RSUs were:
+In addition, if our ARR amount exceeds the maximum ARR amount, then the number of First Tranche Performance-Vesting RSUs vesting in relation to FY 21 Performance Condition achievement.
+33 1/3% of these earned First Tranche Performance-Vesting RSUs vested on the first anniversary of the vesting commencement date and the remainder will time-vest in equal annual installments over the next two years subject to the holder's continued employment with us.
+The applicable goals for the FY 21 Performa